 At LJMU, I teach animal behaviour, primatology and research methods to undergraduate and postgraduate students.
 I hold a teaching qualification (Fellow of the Higher Education Academy), an LJMU Teaching Observation Certificate and have received nominations for three successive years for “Amazing Supervisor” / “Amazing Personal Tutor” in the Liverpool Student Union Amazing Teaching Awards.

 I am active in translating institutional policies for diversity and inclusion into actionable strategies for cultural change.
 I am our Departmental Equality Diversity & Inclusion (EDI) Coordinator, a Member of our Faculty of Science EDI Panel, and the Chair of the LJMU Decolonising The Curriculum Working Group (which I founded and co-established).
-I have been a member of our university Staff Diversity Network for over 20 years, am an LJMU LGBT+ Ally and currently co-lead the departmental Athena SWAN Submission to advance gender equality.
+I have been a member of our university Staff Diversity Network for over 20 years, am an LJMU LGBT+ Ally and co-led our successful departmental Athena SWAN Bronze Award application to advance gender equality.
 I am also a Member of our Faculty of Science Animal Welfare & Ethical Research Group, recently ended a 3-year term as Council Member of the Primate Society of Great Britain and took up a position as a member of the Association for the Study of Animal Behaviour Equality Diversity Inclusivity and Accessibility Committee.

 Public engagement and science communication are important aspects of academic research and I enjoy writing articles and being involved in outreach.
-Here are some recent articles in The Conversation:
+Check out some recent articles in The Conversation:

 How monkeys make friends and influence each other.
-Also translated into French here .
+Also translated into The Conversation in French here .